Special event for families, community groups, educators and administrators

 This year’s institute, funded in part by the IDRA EAC-South and by the W.K.
 Kellogg Foundation through IDRA’s Texas Education CAFE Network, highlighted family engagement as it relates to the Every Student Succeeds Act (ESSA).

-Education Rights of Grandchildren, presentation by Mercedes Bristol and Delia Martínez, Grandparents Raising Grandchildren
+Education Rights of Grandchildren, led by Mercedes Bristol of Grandparents Raising Grandchildren

-Proof of Strong Parent Leadership at ARISE – Education CAFE, presentation by Eva Carranza and Vicky Santana, ARISE
+Proof of Strong Parent Leadership at ARISE – Education CAFE, led by María Esparza, ARISE, and Virginia Santana, ARISE

-Youth Code Jam – Technology and Children’s Future, presentation by Kevin Wooton, BGen (ret.), USAF, parent, Youth Code Jam board member
+Youth Code Jam – Technology and Children’s Future, led by Kevin Wooton, BGen (ret.), USAF, parent, and Youth Code Jam board member

 — SWISD Academics (@swisd_academics) April 13, 2018